doctypehuman/rhcsa2021/README.md

-# Hello Github !
+## Hello Github !!

-## This repository has been made to document my efforts and also to build documentation that should help others.
+### This repository has been made to document my efforts and also to create a repoistory for reference for others who would like to have a crack at RHCSA.

 ### The objectives that have been stated here are further explord in detail in the folder [Objectives](/Objectives)

 ##### This repository is an ongoing effort and will continue to develop till the exam is cleared.

+##### The goal is to convert this into a one page reference once all the topics are covered.

 ### Feel free to copy, past and use this repository to your liking.